Timeline: Italy's recent governments

 Jan 18, 1994 - President Oscar Luigi Scalfaro dissolves parliament after two years of corruption scandals that destroyed the political old guard.

--- March 28 - Billionaire media magnate Silvio Berlusconi wins landslide victory with his Freedom Alliance coalition.
+-- March 28 - Billionaire media magnate Silvio Berlusconi wins landslide election victory at the head of his Freedom Alliance coalition.

 -- December 22 - Berlusconi's government falls after the Northern League party withdraws from the coalition.